davidp-softdev/Vue3-Job-Board/README.md

-# Job Board made with Vue3, Vite & TailwindCSS
+# Job Board made with Vue3, Vite & DaisyUI (TailwindCSS)

 This template should help get you started developing with Vue 3 in Vite.